SuperOfficeDocs/superoffice-docs/docs/email/Service.md

 * Using Netserver: value = 2

 > [!NOTE]
-> The value will not be stored in the database (table "registry") until after you have entered the Mail setup dialogue in Service.
+> The value will not be stored in the database (table "registry") until a value is entered the Mail setup dialogue in Service.

 ![x -screenshot][img1]